kraken24/terraform-aws-website-deployer/README.md

     ![alt text](images/image-3.png)
     3. Enable bucket versioning and create the bucket.

-#### GitHub Setup
+### GitHub Setup

-1. Create a GitHub account to store the website files.
+1. Create a GitHub account to maintain all the files for this project.
 2. Fork this [Repository](https://github.com/kraken24/personal-website-with-terraform) from GitHub and clone it locally.
 3. In the settings tab, go to `Secrets and variables` tab, click on `Actions` and add secrets.
 ![alt text](images/image-5.png)
 4. Add secret `Name`: `Secret`value as follows: